Thomasina Winslow: Management and production

-Winslow figured out that music downloads, such as MP3, could actually 'increase' her sales, especially overseas; such a file sharing business model has been documented by Harvard University researchers, as well as in Wikinomics, whose authors call "MP3 b-web."

 Collaboration with Nick Katzman

 One of Winslow's most fruitful and notable collaborations has been with Nick Katzman.
 As related in that article, Katzman has mentored a number of younger blues artists, including Winslow, taking her "under his wing."
 The duo has performed from Brooklyn, New York to Stamford, England and Berlin, Germany.

 2006–2007 Brooklyn gigs

 In April 2006, Katzman was slated to perform at the Good Coffeehouse Music Parlor in Brooklyn, his favored venue in "the States".
 He had previously performed with Ruby Green (Terry Garthwaite), and had recorded Sparking Ragtime & Hardbitten Blues, a now-classic LP, with Green, since released as a CD, so their fans expected they would perform again together.
 Instead, Winslow substituted for Green; in Katzman's own words:

 Fans of Katzman were once again on notice about a second show in April 2007.

 2007 tour with Katzman

 Winslow flew out to Germany to tour with Katzman in the summer of 2007, when they performed a few gigs in Berlin, Germany and recorded music videos.

 The duo played at the Stamford Arts Centre Blues and Folk Festival, and were the second-billed act for "Guitar Day" ("8.30pm Nick Katzman & Thomasina Winslow 10.00pm Jeff Lang").
 It was favorably reviewed in Monty's Music News, an on-line Music newsletter, as a "great evening Concert in The Ballroom."
 Blogger Ginger Mayerson called their performances "cute" and "Oh, I just love these trips down memory lane, don't you?", adding "I like the way this singer, Thomasina Winslow, sings."